shobhitka/shobhitka.github.io/_posts/2018-02-05-Why_Learn_Linux.md

 1. Highly Flexible and Scalable
-	* Being used in small smartwatches to hughe media transcose servers today
+	* Being used in small smartwatches to huge media transcode servers today
 	* Fit for simple home usage to complex and huge Data centers
 	* Highly scalable distributed computing architecture and software availability
 	* Freedom to customize as per your business needs